You will need the following forms:

-- Vehicles over 3 years old - Roadworthiness must have 14 days or more on date of DVLA registration
+- Vehicles over 3 years old - TüV certificate (must have 14 days or more remaining, by date of DVLA registration)

 - Proof of UK address for V5 Document

-- CoC - for vehicles registered in BFG by Allocation Certificate a Certificate of Conformity
+- CoC - for vehicles registered by VLO, must provide Allocation Certificate and Certificate of Conformity

 - Valid UK Insurance Certificate or Cover Note

-- The BFG Clerk will check all the documents and forward to the VLO.
+- The NSE Clerk will check all the documents and forward to the VLO.
 Please ensure you have either a contact telephone number and/or email.

 IMPORTANT: Please be aware that from this point forward the UK Registration Process cannot be cancelled despite any subsequent changes of circumstance.

 - On the date of registration you must first pay any duty due (Registration Fee).
-Payment should be made in cash and will be at the GAR.
-You will be given a receipt/proof of payment which will need to be produced at your appointment.
+Payment should be made in cash at your NSE and will be at the GAR.

-- In order to be issued with a BFG NoVA your vehicle must be in BFG on your nominated UK registration date.
-A physical check of your vehicle will take place on collection of your UK registration documentation at your local LVLO.
+- In order to be issued with a NoVA your vehicle must be in Germany on your nominated UK registration date.
+A physical check of your vehicle will take place on collection of your UK registration documentation at your local NSE.

 - Once you have UK registered your vehicle you are no longer permitted to use your Aral FuelCard.
-The use of your Aral FuelCard after the vehicle's UK registration date is a contravention of Standing Orders and would result in a sanction.
+The use of your Aral FuelCard after the vehicle's UK registration date is a contravention of the conditions of use and would result in a sanction.

 Swapping your current vehicle for new vehicle